intel/zephyr.js/docs/boards/basic.md

 Full Pin Specification
 ----------------------
-Using basic board support means that rather than referring to pins by the same friendly names you find in board documentation (IO3, A2, etc.) you will need to specify the device name and pin number that Zephyr expects.
+Using basic board support means that there are no "friendly names" predefined for your board such as "IO3" or "A2".
+Instead, you will need to specify the device name and pin number that Zephyr expects.
 The format these are provided in is called a full pin specification and that simply means the device name followed by a '.' and then the pin/channel number.

-For example, GPIO devices in Zephyr are often named "GPIO_0", "GPIO_1", etc. - one per GPIO controller.
+For example, GPIO devices in Zephyr are often named "GPIO_0", "GPIO_1", and so on -- one per GPIO controller.
 For STM32 boards, on the other hand, they are named 'GPIOA', 'GPIOB', etc. Then the pin numbers will depend on the platform but you can probably find them by looking up the `pinmux.c` file for your board in Zephyr.

 On a board without specific ZJS support like the Nucleo F411RE (though we'll probably add that soon!), you would need to refer to the "D6" pin (aka PB_10)